 Registering a birth in the United States

 If your child is born in the United States, you must register the birth there.
-If applicable, you can register the birth certificate in the Netherlands at a later time.
+If you live in the Netherlands, you must also register the foreign birth certificate with the municipality where you live.
 You can acknowledge parentage of the child in the United States or in the Netherlands.

 Registering a birth